1962 California gubernatorial election: Campaign

 Brown, a relatively popular incumbent, faced no serious opposition in the Democratic Party primary.
 In whole, the Democratic primaries for statewide offices showed a lack of strong division in the party, with the exception of William McKesson's unsuccessful challenge to incumbent Glenn M. Anderson in the race for the Democratic nomination for lieutenant governor.

 Brown was endorsed by the liberal California Democratic Council, which put him on their slate of endorsed candidates at their convention, held January 26–28, 1962 in Fresno.
-Brown's camp made an effort of enduring that none of the resolutions the council passed at their convention would provide fodder that a Republican general election opponent could use to embarrass Brown.
+Brown's camp made an effort of ensuring that none of the resolutions the council passed at their convention would provide fodder that a Republican general election opponent could use to embarrass Brown.

-Brown's camp emphasized accomplishments of Brown's legislative record, including programs related to water and education.
+Brown's camp emphasized the accomplishments of Brown's legislative record, including programs related to water and education.
 Public relations consultants played a role in reshaping Brown's image as a forceful and decisive leader.

-The primary elections were held on June 5, 1962.